Ryugyong Hotel in North Korea

 Ryugyong Hotel photo

-In 2006 the hotel is still not finished (it has reached its full structural height though) and left alone with a crane on the top.
+In 2006 the hotel was still not finished (it had reached its full structural height though) and left alone with a crane on the top.
 The building is completely empty, there is no facade on the tower either.
 The Ryugyong Hotel with the current structure will never be opened.
-Currently the Government of North Korea is trying to find new investors to build a new structure, they would need ~$300 million for this.
-The tower is still by far the tallest in Pyongyang (the capital city) and in the whole North Korea.
+The Government of North Korea was trying to find new investors to build a new structure, they would need ~$300 million for this.
+The tower is still by far the tallest in Pyongyang (the capital city) and in the whole of North Korea.

 Ryugyong Hotel photo